EmmanuelTolani/test-app/README.md

 This is a React.js & Next.js project integrated with SASS.
 It provides a pixel-perfect responsive design and allow users to take quizzes and show's their results at the end.
+Please enjoy the quiz!

 Data for all the quizzes: [Quizzes](../../tree/main/src/components/question)
 ## How I worked on this project